EimearCunningham/milestone-three/README.md

 ### Homepage
 - The homepage will display the navigation bar at the top of the page.
 - A large hero image will be displayed underneath the navigation bar.
+- There will be a text overlay to let users know the sites function.
+- A search bar will be placed over the hero image to allow users to search through the reviews below.
 - All uploaded book reviews will be displayed on the homepage.
 - If a user is logged in, the book reviews they have uploaded themselves will have the options "Edit" and "Delete".

-### Login Page
+### Registration Page
 - The login page will display the naviagation bar at the top of the page.
 - The page will contain a form with two inputs - "Username" and "Password", and a "Register" button.
-- When ths user selects the "Register" button and succesfully createas a profile, they will be redirected to their own Profile.
+- When ths user selects the "Register" button and succesfully createas a profile, they will be redirected to their own new Profile.

-### Registration Page
+### Login Page
 - The register page will also display the navigation bar at the top of the page.
 - Users will be able to login to their account by submitting a form with their username and password, and selecting a "Login" button.
+- On selecting the 'Login' button users will be directed to their profile page.

 ### Add Review Page
 - Again, the navigation bar will be visible at the top of this page.
 - Only logged in users will be able to access the "Add Review" section.
 - Users will be able to complete a form and submit a book review.
+- On submitting a review, the user will be directed to the homepage of the site where their review will be added.

 ### Edit Review Page
 - Users will be able to edit any reviews they created themselves.